mimminou/PDBASER/README.md

 1. **Using Wine**

-    The quickest way to get PDBaser running on those systems is by using Wine (Tested on Wine 6.0.1, works only on a 64bit prefix for some reason),
+    The quickest way to get PDBaser running on those systems is by using Wine (Tested on Wine 6.0.1 +, works only on a 64bit prefix for some reason),

-    - 1 - Download and install the windows msi package and install it.
+    - 1 - Download and install the windows setup package and install it.
     - 2 - open a terminal window where you installed PDBaser and run `wine PDBaser_GUI.exe`.